fdoblhammer/Machine-Learning-for-Artists/session04/session04.md

 Or use online annotation tools, either [Roboflow](roboflow.com) or [CVAT](cvat.ai).
 Both offer a free plan and additionally have useful features like dataset exports in correct formats.

+### Train on your face

+Collect about 50-100 images of your face.

 <br><br><br>

-## 8. Create a Ultralytics HUB Account and Upload your dataset
+## 8. Upload your dataset to our owncloud

 [Ultralytics Hub](https://www.ultralytics.com/de/hub)